DirectMyFile/GlobalAuth/docs/Communication.md

 # Socket data

-All data is transmitted in UTF-8 encoding and each message is delimited by a double carriage return line feed.
+All data is transmitted in UTF-8 encoding and each message is delimited by a carriage return line feed.

 # Performing requests